seanrreid/ccs_curriculim_hub/docs/exercises/index.md

 ## Thanks

 Many thanks to [Chris Aquino](https://github.com/radishmouse) for his input these lessons.
-Many of these were done by, or in collaboration with, Chris.
+Many of these were done alongside, or by, Chris.